Krekinha/Catalogo_Blazor/docs/07-managing-authentication-and-authorization.md

 In `Blazor WebAssembly` projects authorization is used only to determine which user interface options will be presented
 A `WebAssembly` application cannot enforce authorization access rules

+### Blazor Server: Authentication
+`Blazor` uses existing `ASP.NET Core` authentication mechanisms to establish the user's identity
+`Blazor Server` applications operate over a real-time connection that is created using `SignalR`
+The `Blazor Server App` template allows you to configure the authentication mechanism
+Authentication uses _cookies_ or another process to determine the user's identity and uses the same mechanism as `ASP.NET Core` applications
+The project can track the identity of the logged in user and apply authorization rules